John Millington Synge: Early life

 Synge was born on 16 April 1871, in Newtown Villas, Rathfarnham, County Dublin, the youngest of eight children of upper-middle-class Protestant parents.
+His older brother, Samuel Synge became a medical missionary to Southern China.
 His father John Hatch Synge was a barrister and came from a family of landed gentry in Glanmore Castle, County Wicklow.
 Synge's paternal grandfather, also named John Synge, was an evangelical Christian involved in the movement that became the Plymouth Brethren, and his maternal grandfather, Robert Traill, was a Church of Ireland rector in Schull, County Cork, who died in 1847 during the Great Irish Famine.
 He was a descendant of Edward Synge, Archbishop of Tuam, and Edward's son Nicholas, the Bishop of Killaloe.
 His nephews included mathematician John Lighton Synge and optical microscopy pioneer Edward Hutchinson Synge.

-Synge's father died from smallpox at the age of 49 and was buried on his son's first birthday.
+Synge's father died from smallpox aged 49 and was buried on his son's first birthday.
 His mother moved the family to the house next door to her mother's house in Rathgar, County Dublin.
 Although often ill, Synge had a happy childhood.
 He developed an interest in bird-watching along the banks of the River Dodder, and during family holidays at the seaside resort of Greystones, County Wicklow, and the family estate at Glanmore.

 He was home-educated at schools in Dublin and Bray, and studied piano, flute, violin, music theory and counterpoint at the Royal Irish Academy of Music.
-He travelled to the continent to study music but later decided to focus on literature.
+He travelled to the continent to study music, but later decided to focus on literature.
 He was a talented student and won a scholarship in counterpoint in 1891.
 The family moved to the suburb of Kingstown (now Dún Laoghaire) in 1888, and Synge entered Trinity College, Dublin, the following year.
 He graduated with a bachelor's degree in 1892, having studied Irish and Hebrew, as well as continuing his music studies and playing with the Academy Orchestra in the Antient Concert Rooms.
 Between November 1889 and 1894 he took private music lessons with Robert Prescott Stewart.

 Synge later developed an interest in Irish antiquities and the Aran Islands, and became a member of the Irish League for a year.
 He left the League because, as he told Maud Gonne, "my theory of regeneration for Ireland differs from yours ...
 I wish to work on my own for the cause of Ireland, and I shall never be able to do so if I get mixed up with a revolutionary and semi-military movement."
 In 1893 he published his first known work, a poem influenced by Wordsworth, in Kottabos: A College Miscellany.